 Modern Windows laptops, tablets and PCs fitted with SSDs can have limited storage, so it’s more important than ever to keep a clean house and remove unwanted or unused programs.
-Not only will this free up precious storage space, but it can make your device run faster because those programs often start up with Windows.
+Not only will this free up precious storage space, but it can improve performance, as those programs often start up with Windows.

 The uninstaller provided with Windows is functional, but it can also be very slow and is somewhat lacking in features.
 Plus, it doesn’t always do a thorough job and can leave files and shortcuts behind.

-However, here are five free uninstaller programs which should ensure a program can be completely removed from your computer.
+However, here are five free (and one paid) uninstaller apps which should ensure software can be completely removed from your computer.

 Revo Uninstaller provides a number of ways to track down and list programs you no longer need and a simple means of removing them.
 In standard mode, available programs are listed ready for removal, but a search facility is also available for those with lots of applications installed.

 In Hunter mode, program shortcuts can be simply dragged and dropped onto a target area to remove them, or by dragging the target onto an unwanted program's icons or titlebar.
 We found this a little hit and miss, but it’s a nice extra.